 • A smiling woman standing outdoors near a tree with a wooden fence in the background, wearing a light-colored button-up shirt with "Awhina Childcare" embroidered on it.

-Harriet Wilson - Team Leader
+Harriet - Team Leader

 Kia ora, I'm Harriet